MA History part 1

 What you will study

 This module focuses on the development, to an advanced level, of core skills in primary and secondary source analysis and the ability to communicate research in a range of formats to academic and non-academic audiences.
-Module materials address a broad range of themes and topics, and the diverse histories of people living in Britain and Ireland in the early modern and modern period, including histories of women and other marginalised groups.
+Module materials address a broad range of themes and topics, as well as the diverse histories of people living in Britain and Ireland in the early modern and modern period, including histories of women and other marginalised groups.

 Throughout Blocks 3 and 4, you will be exposed to and receive training in using a wide range of specialist resources for primary source research.